Man’s Best Friend:

 And in any case; I suspect that quite a bit of the 12 years spent in Azkaban was mentally spent back in his parents’ house.
 He has few happy memories of that house.
 And by the opening of OotP, he is trapped in it.

-And by the time Harry joins him at #12, he knows that.
+And by the time Harry joins him at #12, he is fully aware of that.

 He knows that he is in disgrace with the entire Order, and is effectively under house arrest.
 With Lupin parked there to keep an eye on him.
 And what is more, everyone in the Order that we see treats him as if he is in disgrace and under house arrest.
 (The Weasley twins and Snape even taunt him with it.)

 Instead, Sirius sneaks back into the country, against Albus’s orders, and is faffing about Hogsmeade as a dog.
-I don’t know whether we got any clear information in GoF as to when Albus discovered that he had Black underfoot again.
+I don’t know whether we got any clear information in GoF as to when during the year Albus discovered that he had Sirius Black underfoot again.
 Black may have contacted him.
-Or Aberforth may have alerted Albus that “that dog is back.
+Or Aberforth may have alerted Albus that; “that dog is back.
 Stealing newspapers”.
-But Albus certainly knew it by the night of the 3rd task.
+But Albus certainly knew about it by the night of the 3rd task.

 So what was Albus to do with him, now that Black had demonstrated that he couldn’t be trusted to follow orders, other than to park him at #12 where the rest of the Order would keep an eye on him, and hope for the best.